c0c0n3/odoo.box/docs/nix-code-overview.md

 - Packages.
 Software we have packaged to support our modules and make our life easier.

+You can think of this code as a program to build an Odoo Box machine which, when deployed, looks like this

+![Deployment diagram][dia.deployment]

 Read on for a bit more detail about each part of the Nix code.